Sonic0/local-crontab-ansible-filter/README.md

 # local-crontab-ansible-filter
 Ansible filter with a few tools to handle with crontab string.
 Those tools are:
-- standard_to_aws_cron
+- aws_standard_cron
-- aws_to_standard_cron
+- standard_aws_cron
 - aws_local_aws_utc_crons
+- standard_local_utc_crons

 TODO (maybe ლ(╥﹏╥ლ))
-- Convert localized cron to UTC list of cron.
-Standard.
-- Convert localized cron to UTC.
+- Convert localized cron to single UTC.
 Standard and AWS.
-- Convert UTC cron to localized.

 Probably the filter will be only compatible with Python3.8 runtime due to dependecies.